chrplr/PCBS/README.md

 # Simulations

+## Cellular Automata

+Learn about Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Watch [this](https://www.youtube.com/watch?v=S-W0NX97DB0) and [that](https://www.youtube.com/watch?v=C2vgICfQawE) videos.

+* Implement an [Elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
+The aim is to reproduce the graphics shown at the bottom on the previous page.  you can take inspiration from the excellent [_Think Complexity_](http://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey.
+My solution is at  [cellular-automata/1d-ca.py](cellular-automata/1d-ca.py).

+* Implement the Game of Life in 2D.

+* Going futher: If you enjoy Cellular Automata, you can read Stephen Wolfram's [_A New Kind of Science_](https://en.wikipedia.org/wiki/A_New_Kind_of_Science).
+A more general book about Complexity is Melanie Mitchell's _Complexity: a guided tour_.

 ## Artificial Neural networks

 To understand the basics of artificial neural networks, I recommend thayt you watch the four excellent videos at <https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi> .
 The last two of them focus on the backpropagation algorithm that allow to train network to learn mapping.